What’s a Good Internet Speed for Work From Home?

 Understanding latency and time of day connections

-Going back to the highway analogy for a moment, if there are too many people racing the outlet for sales, everyone gets delayed due to congestion.
-When you experience slow internet, this could also be caused by congestion, or too many people trying to get online at the same time.
+Going back to the highway analogy, if too many people are racing the outlet for sales, everyone gets delayed due to congestion.
+Slow internet could also be caused by congestion or too many people trying to get online at the same time.

 The result is the annoying spinning wheel on the screen.

 Knowing that network congestion happens, how do you plan to get the proper internet speed to support your needs?
 Predicting when internet congestion happens is never an exact science.
-Slow internet could be caused by something within your home, such as an old router, or possibly your neighborhood’s or ISP’s network.
+Slow internet could be caused by something within your home, such as an old router, or possibly your internet service provider (ISP) or neighborhood’s network.

 Running internet speed tests throughout the day is a good way to see changes in your speeds.
-That way you can get an idea of the least-congested time of day for your home and neighborhood.
+Conducting speed tests can help you get an idea of the least-congested time of day for your home and neighborhood.

 Fiber internet is less likely to experience network congestion